Pampanga: Spanish colonial era

-During the 17th century, The Dutch recruited men from Pampanga as mercenaries who served the Royal Netherlands East Indies Army, known as Papangers part of the larger Mardijkers community.
-Their legacy can be found in North Jakarta, however, there are few traces of their descendants, except for a small community in Kampung Tugu.
+During the 17th century, the Dutch recruited men from Pampanga as mercenaries who served the Royal Netherlands East Indies Army, known as Papangers part of the larger Mardijkers community.
+Their legacy can be found in North Jakarta; however, there are few traces of their descendants, except for a small community in Kampung Tugu.

 The historic province of Bataan which was founded in 1754 under the administration of Spanish Governor-General Pedro Manuel Arandia, absorbed from the province of Pampanga the municipalities of Abucay, Balanga (now a city), Dinalupihan, Llana Hermosa, Orani, Orion, Pilar, and Samal.
 During the British occupation of Manila (1762–1764), Bacolor became the provisional Spanish colonial capital and military base.
 By the end of the 1700s, Pampanga had 16,604 native families and 2,641 Spanish Filipino families, and 870 Chinese Filipino families.
+In Rafael Bernal's book: Mexico En Filipinas, Pampanga was listed among other places which include Cavite and Masbate, as areas where there were large concentrations of Mexican immigrants to the Philippines.

 The old Pampanga towns of Aliaga, Cabiao, Gapan, San Antonio and San Isidro were ceded to the province of Nueva Ecija in 1848 during the term of Spanish Governor-General Narciso Claveria y Zaldua.
 The municipality of San Miguel de Mayumo of Pampanga was yielded to the province of Bulacan in the same provincial boundary configuration in 1848.

 In 1860, the northern towns of Bamban, Capas, Concepcion, Victoria, Tarlac, Mabalacat, Magalang, Porac and Floridablanca were separated from Pampanga and were placed under the jurisdiction of a military command called Comandancia Militar de Tarlac.
-However, in 1873, the four latter towns were returned to Pampanga and the other five became municipalities of the newly created Province of Tarlac.
+However, in 1873, the four latter towns were returned to Pampanga and the other five became municipalities of the newly created province of Tarlac.

 Japanese invasion

+Attack on Clark Field

-On December 10, 1941, Japanese planes bombed Clark Air Base marking the beginning of the invasion of Pampanga.
+On December 8, 1941, Japanese planes bombed Clark Field in what has come to be known as the Attack on Clark Field, marking the beginning of the invasion of Pampanga.

+In keeping with War Plan Orange-3, Douglas McArthur ordered the evacuation of Fort Stotsenburg on December 24, 1941, and what could not be evacuated of the fort's stocks of high octane fuel, food, and clothing were destroyed.

 Between 1941 and 1942, occupying Japanese forces began entering Pampanga.

-During the counter-insurgencies under the Japanese occupation from 1942 to 1944, Kapampangan guerrilla fighters and the Hukbalahap Communist guerrillas fought side by side in the province of Pampanga, attacking and retreating the Japanese Imperial forces for over three years of fighting and invasion.
+The Japanese occupation

 The establishment of the military general headquarters and military camp bases of the Philippine Commonwealth Army was active from 1935 to 1946.
 The Philippine Constabulary was active from 1935 to 1942 and 1944 to 1946 in the province of Pampanga.
 During the military engagements of the anti-Japanese Imperial military operations in central Luzon from 1942 to 1945 in the province of Bataan, Bulacan, Northern Tayabas (now Aurora), Nueva Ecija, Pampanga, Tarlac, and Zambales, the local guerrilla resistance fighters and Hukbalahap Communist guerrillas, helped the U.S. military forces fight the Imperial Japanese armed forces.